THE PERFECT BATHROOM. PART 5 – BATHROOM RENOVATION FROM ZEROjustinplace

 If you like to do things old fashioned way, take a big piece of paper and start pinning photos, magazine cut-outs etc. Pin it, don’t glue it, because then it’s easy to move them to a different place or completely remove them from the board and it won’t feel like it’s permanent.

-Don’t limit yourself with only photos of specific items or colours and don’t stick to only ‘interior design’ material.
+Don’t limit yourself to only photos of specific items or colours and don’t stick to only ‘interior design’ material.
 Be open to everything, because inspiration can come from anything.

 For example, you find a piece of fabric that you absolutely love, or you took a photo of a building that looked amazing in certain light or you remembered watching a movie or visiting a venue that left you an unforgettable feeling.
 This phase is all about figuring out what you like and how it makes you feel.
 Don’t try to stick to a certain style, literally put together everything that you like, no limitations.